Submit Article

 How Did the Court Analyse the Issues?

-On the first issue, the court found that the trustees, Mr. Tien and Madam Lim, did not carry out their duties to inform Mr. Zheng about his adopted father's will and that he was deliberately kept in the dark about his rights under the will for almost two decades.
+"I am satisfied that the trustees did not carry out their duty to inform Mr Zheng about his adopted father’s will.
+On the contrary, I accept Mr Zheng’s evidence that he was deliberately kept in the dark about his rights under the will for almost two decades."

 What Was the Outcome?